lowjungxuan98/Project_Management_App/README.md

 # Project Management App Setup Guide

-Welcome!
-This guide will help you set up the database, manage common errors, and configure AWS for your project.
-Follow each section carefully to get started with your project.
+Welcome to your Project Management App setup guide!
+This document will help you set up the database, manage common errors, and configure AWS.
+Follow each section carefully for a smooth project setup.

 ---

 ## Database Management

-### 1. Resetting the Database
+### Step 1: Resetting the Database

-To reset your database to a fresh state, use the following command:
+To start with a clean database, use the command below:

 ```bash
 npx prisma migrate reset
 ```

-This command will erase all existing data and reapply migrations, preparing a clean database for you.
+> **Note**: This command erases all data and re-applies migrations, providing a fresh database.

-### 2. Inserting Default Data
+### Step 2: Inserting Default Data

-After resetting, populate your database with default data by running:
+After resetting, insert essential data with:

 ```bash
 ts-node prisma/seed.ts
 ```

-This will insert essential starting data for your project.
+This command populates the database with the default starting data for your project.

 ---

 ## Important Error Notes

 1. **Default Values**
-   - Default values for fields are found in `server/prisma/seedData`.
+    - The default values for fields are in `server/prisma/seedData`.
-   - Always update this file if you need consistent default values.
+    - Edit this file if you need to update default values to maintain consistency.

 2. **Auto-Increment Fields**
     - Avoid manually setting values for fields marked as `@id @default(autoincrement())` in `server/prisma/schema.prisma`.
-   - Setting these fields manually may lead to errors.
+    - Manually assigning values to these fields can cause errors.

 3. **Error Handling in Project Creation**
-   - An error may occur if an ID is manually assigned to an auto-incremented field.
-   - Example error message:
+    - **Example Error**: Setting an ID for an auto-increment field may trigger this error:
       ```bash
       Error creating a project:
       Invalid prisma.project.create() invocation
       Unique constraint failed on the fields: (id)
       ```

-   - **Solution**: Ensure that auto-incremented fields are not assigned values in your code or seed files.
+    - **Solution**: Ensure auto-incremented fields are not manually assigned in your code or seed files.

 ---

 ## Running the Application

-Follow these steps to start the client and server:
+Start both the client and server with the following steps:

 1. **Start the Client**